percona/pmm-doc/docs/how-to/share-dashboard.md

    percona/pmm-server:2
    ```

-## Render Dashboard image
+## Render Panel image

-To Render the dashboard image:
+To Render the panel image:
 {.power-number}

-1. Go to the dashboard that you want to share.
+1. Go to the dashboard with the panel that you want to share.
-2. Click at the top of the dashboard to display the panel menu.
+2. Click at the top of the panel to display the panel menu.
 3. Select **Share** to reveal the **Share Panel**.
 4. Click **Direct link rendered image**.
 This opens a new browser tab.
 5. Wait for the image to be rendered, then use your browser's Image Save function to download the image.